stoeckley/Eat-Static/README.md

 (df two-ints [(> b) a :i b (< 10) a b] ...)

-;; b must be an integer and a must be greater than b, ;; but both a and b must be less than 10.
+;; "b" must be an integer and "a" must be greater than "b", ;; but both "a" and "b" must be less than 10.
 ;; if any of these fail, the whole function call fails
 ```